nirmalsinhp/read_notes/EffectiveCpp.md

 ### Default functions
 - compiler generates default ctor, dtor, copy ctor & copy =, even if not defined, if needed.
-- if those functions are not valid, you want them to be not called ever, declare them private & do not define it.
+- if those functions are not valid, you want them to be not called ever, declare them private & do not define it. - in CPP11 - use = delete & make them public.
 - can use uncopyable base class to make it compile time error.
 - factory function: a function that returnes base class pointer to newly created derived class object.
 - virtual destructor